-- ENA Data Working Group This product will need to link in with DWG's ongoing work to develop the National Energy System Map (NESM) that is being developed as a platform/tool to share data with non-network organisations. - Ofgem's consultation on DG visibility This product will review findings of this consultation to feed into the work. - Ofgem's consultation on Key Enablers and LTDS This product will link in with any findings/recommendations from Ofgem on the LTDS work to ensure alignment and/or avoid duplication of effort.
+- ENA Data Working Group This product will need to link in with DWG's ongoing work to develop the National Energy System Map (NESM) that is being developed as a platform/tool to share data with non-network organisations. - Of gem's consultation on DG visibility This product will review findings of this consultation to feed into the work. - Ofgem's consultation on Key Enablers and LTDS This product will link in with any findings/recommendations from Ofgem on the LTDS work to ensure alignment and/or avoid duplication of effort.

-Ref Product Element Activities Durati on Timeline Deliverables Stakeholder Engagement Approval A Phase 1 Identification of information to share [A] Review information sharing use cases from network companies outside GB [B] Information gathering from market participants on what is useful.
+Def Draduct Durat These lives a Deliverebles Ctol (a la l Ammunal Ref Product Element Activities Durati on Timeline Deliverables Stakeholder Engagement Approval A Phase 1 Identification of information to share [A] Review information sharing use cases from network companies outside GB [B] Information gathering from market participants on what is useful.
 [C] Identification of where data sharing is already happening but could be enhanced.
-[D] Identification of work done to improve internal data exchanges and assess feasibility of sharing externally through triage process.
-3 months Feb - Apr 20 Shortlist of identified and well specified datasets and potential use cases and benefits (Apr 20) Use of advisory group to assess users' needs SG В Phase 2 Design of sharing mechanisms Evaluation of sharing mechanisms, including CIM and the Network Agreement on sharing mechanism 4 months Mar - Jun 20 Proposal outlining options for mechanisms with a recommendation (Jun 20) AG SG С Phase 3 Governance review Review options for implementation and enduring governance of operational data sharing.
+[D] Identification of work done to improve internal data exchanges and assess feasibility of sharing externally 5 months Feb - Jun 21 Shortlist of identified and well specified datasets and potential use cases and benefits (Jun 21) Use of advisory group to assess users' needs SG through triage process. В Phase 2 Design of sharing mechanisms Evaluation of sharing mechanisms, including CIM and the Network 4 months Mar - Jun 20 Proposal outlining options for mechanisms with AG SG

+Agreement on sharing mechanism a recommendation (Jun 21) С Phase 3 Governance review Review options for implementation and enduring governance of operational data sharing.
 This should include code governance and licence conditions.
-3 months Jul -Sep 20 Proposal for implementation including recommendation on governance arrangements (Sep 20) AG SG
+3 months Jul -Sep 20 Proposal for implementation including recommendation on governance arrangements (Sep 21) AG SG